andreyorst/tagbar.kak/README.md

 ## Configuration
+All options are declared in `tagbar` module so you have to require it before configuration, or use `hook global ModuleLoad tagbar %{}` around configuration.
+If you're using plug.kak you can use `defer "tagbar" %{}` configuration block, as shown in example above.

 **tagbar.kak** supports configuration via these options:
 - `tagbar_sort` - affects tags sorting method in sections of the tagbar buffer;
 - `tagbar_display_anon` - affects displaying of anonymous tags;